 He started sobbing again.
-He brought his right hand across his face, and a small stab of pity went through me.
+He brought his right hand across his face, and a slight stab of pity went through me.

 “Please, I’m sorry, just help me out and I’ll just go.
 I will, I promise.”

 He had his phone strapped to his right arm.
-I saw the canister on his hip where he had been able to roll onto one side.
+I saw the canister on his hip where he had rolled onto one side.
 Pepper spray.
-Blinding me so that he could control me.
+Blinding me so he could control me.
 My throat grew tight with anger.
 I breathed in the warm, afternoon air, caught the wet penny scent of his blood on the wind.
 He looked like a fat, blue grub, writhing under a magnifying glass.

 I raised the barrel of the 12-gauge and rested my finger against the trigger.

-He told me what he was going to do to me.
+He told me what he would do to me.
 My finger grazed the trigger.
 I blinked away tears, but I kept my breathing under control.
 I kept tasting the air, hoping for something good to clear away his stink.

 “Toss me the knife and the phone.
 I’ll give helping you some thought.”

-He started screaming when I began to film him.
-I paid for good coverage out here and he had saved all his account details which was considerate of him.
+He started screaming when I filmed him.
+I paid for good coverage out here and he had saved all his account details, considerate of him.
 When a man is dying, it was gauche to ask for his password.